30 Tricky QA Interview Questions and Answers in 2023

 Do is a stage in which the procedures are developed and tested.

-This stage is intended to monitor the procedures and determine whether they adhere to the users’ needs.
+This stage is intended to monitor the operations and determine whether they adhere to the users’ needs.

 The Act is a step in putting the necessary procedures into action.